semower/handbook/OCA_Bamako.md

 # Open Cities Africa (OCA) Bamako

 ## Roles

-[David Luswata]() is the HQ manager, leading all activities of the project, based in Kampala, Uganda.
+[David Luswata]() is the Project Manager, leading all activities of the project, and supporting in country activities remotely from Uganda.

 [Ivan Gayton]() supports from Japan remotely.